compiling-org/rust-fractal-shader-engine/docs/FEATURE_DEVELOPMENT_ROADMAP.md

-# Feature Development Roadmap: High-Tech Fractal Generator
+# Feature Development Roadmap: Modular Fractal Generator

 ## Executive Summary

 This roadmap outlines the systematic development of a professional fractal generation and 3D animation tool.
-The project leverages the existing WGSL Shader Studio codebase as foundation, extending it with specialized fractal functionality.
+The project has successfully completed the foundational architecture migration and is now focused on enhancing features and performance.

 ## Project Overview